jakobjpeters/Speculator.jl/README.md

 which is approximately 10 seconds.

-Since Speculator.jl only compiles methods with concrete type signatures, the methods compiled by this workload are probably either called within Plots.jl or dead code.
+Since Speculator.jl only compiles methods with concrete type signatures, the methods compiled by this workload are likely to be either called within Plots.jl or dead code.
 Therefore, including this precompilation workload in Plots.jl or running it in the background of an interactive session could save up to 10 seconds of compilation time per session.